 Urban ecology is the study of coexistence between humans and nature within the urban environment.
 It emphasizes the importance of integrating natural elements into city landscapes, not only for the aesthetic and health benefits they provide to humans but also as essential components for local wildlife.
 The merging of nature with metropolis involves creating a network of green spaces that can serve as corridors for wildlife movement.
 This connectivity allows species to migrate, forage, and reproduce, despite the urban sprawl.

 Incorporating natural water bodies, such as rivers and lakes, into urban planning is crucial for maintaining aquatic ecosystems and providing habitats for a variety of species.
 These water bodies can be enhanced with native vegetation to improve water quality and create riparian buffers that support both aquatic and terrestrial life.
-Furthermore, the use of native plant species in landscaping contributes to the preservation of local biodiversity and provides and shelter for native wildlife.
+Furthermore, the use of native plant species in landscaping contributes to the preservation of local biodiversity and provides food and shelter for native wildlife.

 The concept of urban ecology also extends to the vertical dimension.
 Green roofs and living walls are innovative solutions that can mitigate the effects of urbanization by providing additional habitats and reducing the urban heat island effect.
 These green structures can host a range of species, from insects to birds, and contribute to the overall ecological network within the city.
 By considering the ecological functions of urban areas, planners and architects can create cities that are not only habitable for humans but also conducive to wildlife survival.